Daniel69/proteus-java/README.md

   }
 ```

-4. Create an RSocket Server, and give it the generate SimpleServiceServer with the implemented interface
+4. Create an RSocket Server, and give it the generate SimpleServiceServer with the implemented interface:
 ```
 RSocketFactory
         .receive()